mahi-4u/ECE-Projects/Verilog-Programs/05_Application_Based_Designs/README.md

 *These are usually:

--small to medium practical systems
+*small to medium practical systems
--focused on one problem
+*focused on one problem
--based on FSM/control logic
+*based on FSM/control logic
--still part of regular lab learning
+*still part of regular lab learning